 I’m learning English as a second language.
 Will this site help me improve my English?

 Very likely, though it’s really aimed at the most common errors of native speakers.
 The errors others make in English differ according to the characteristics of their first languages.
 Speakers of other languages tend to make some specific errors that are uncommon among native speakers, so you may also want to consult sites dealing specifically with English as a second language (see, for example, “Curricular Resources in English“).
-There is also an ESL On-Line Help Desk for students at Washington State University.
 An outstanding book you may want to order is Ann Raimes’ Keys for Writers.

 Aren’t some of these points awfully picky?